rackerlabs/support-how-to/content/rpc-openstack/bare-metal-to-rackspace-private-cloud.md

 applied to nodes using different policies.

 Each OS requires its own model setup in Razor.
-Models manage OS related data, we are going to create &ldquo;ubuntu\_precise&rdquo; model.
+Models manage OS related data, we are going to create "ubuntu\_precise" model.
 While creating the model, use the UUID from previous command here:

     $ razor model add -t ubuntu_precise -l install_precise -i